-This grain free and Paleo Cranberry Orange Coffee Cake is made with homemade cranberry sauce and has plenty of sweet cinnamon crumb topping made with real food ingredients.
-No one will believe this coffee cake is Paleo and actually good for you!
+This Paleo Cranberry Orange Coffee Cake is perfectly moist and has plenty of sweet cinnamon crumb topping plus a layer of homemade cranberry sauce.
+No one will believe this coffee cake is Paleo, gluten free, refined sugar free and dairy free!

 As promised, I have more recipes up my sleeve (literally) involving Emily’s favorite cranberry sauce!
 I am going to be totally honest with you and say that this one is my favorite – which is why I had to post it ASAP after sharing the cranberry sauce.

 Ingredients in Cranberry Orange Coffee Cake

 So, you might be wondering what exactly makes this cranberry orange coffee cake so much more incredible than any other Paleo coffee cake.
 And no worries – I’m happy to tell you all about it!

 Cake: First, the “cake part” is taken to another level with a few ingredients that I save for very special occasions.
 1.) orange juice 2.) orange zest (I only zest when I’m feeling extra motivated) and 3.) pure almond extract.
 I know, I saved the best for last.